 It is important to note that if SLU repeatedly contacts the supplier asking them to send e-invoices but they continue to send invoices by paper or email, we have the legal right to charge a fine.

 A purchase is made when buying goods or services, such as food, consumables, conference fees and educational services.
 The provision also covers buying over the counter.
 Very few of SLU's incoming invoices concerns other than purchases of goods or services.
-Such invoices could for example be invoicing of parking fines or infringement compensation.
+Invoicing of other than purchases could i.e. be parking fines or certain kinds of fees (please note that conference fees etc. count as purchases).

 If orders are placed outside Proceedo, make sure to inform the supplier that invoices should be sent electronically and be made out to SLU Fakturamottagning, Box 7090, 750 07 Uppsala.
 Refer them to the SLU web, https://www.slu.se/en/about-slu/ongoing-procurements/invoice-address/, where they can find information on how to invoice SLU.